AC34/vim-scaffold/README.md

 Introduction
 ---------------------------------------------
-Common settings and additional functionalities in one plugin, to get started with vim.
+Common settings, keybindigs and additional functionalities in one plugin, to get started with.

 Currently implemented functionalities and settings are as follows:
 - Functionalities